Darryl Sutter: Chicago Blackhawks

 In the 1983–84 season Sutter played 59 games due to injury while scoring 20 goals and 20 assists.
-Sutter missed a number of games after he was struck in the face by a deflected slapshot in a January 2 game against the Minnesota North Stars.
+Sutter missed numerousgames after he was struck in the face by a deflected slapshot in a January 2 game against the Minnesota North Stars.
 Sutter's left eye was knocked from the socket and he was rushed to the hospital where he spent four days recovering before returning to Chicago for surgery, and was out for six weeks.
-While in the Minnesota hospital, Sutter was visited daily by North Stars' head coach Glen Sonmor who suffered a career-ending injury under similar circumstances in 1954.
+While in the Minnesota hospital, Sutter was visited daily by North Stars' head coach Glen Sonmor, who suffered a career-ending injury under similar circumstances in 1954.
 The Black Hawks finished the season with a record of 30–42–8 and were eliminated in the first round of the playoffs in five games against the Minnesota North Stars.

-In the 1984–85 season Sutter played 49 games due to injury while scoring 20 goals and 18 assists.
-Before the start of the season Sutter underwent knee surgery, and later in the season suffered a fractured ankle, and eventually fractured his ribs before the playoffs.
+In the 1984–85 season, Sutter played 49 games due to injury while scoring 20 goals and 18 assists.
+Before the start of the season, Sutter underwent knee surgery, and later in the season, suffered a fractured ankle, and eventually fractured his ribs before the playoffs.
 In the 1985 Stanley Cup playoffs Sutter scored 12 goals and 7 assists in 15 games as the Chicago Black Hawks swept the Detroit Red Wings in a three games, followed by a six-game victory over the Minnesota North Stars in which Sutter scored two overtime game-winning goals during the series.
-Finally the Black Hawks were defeated by the eventual Stanley Cup champion Edmonton Oilers led by Wayne Gretzky, four games to two.
+Finally, the Black Hawks were defeated by the eventual Stanley Cup champion Edmonton Oilers led by Wayne Gretzky, four games to two.

 Once again in the 1985–86 season, Sutter failed to play a complete season, suiting up for 50 games once again due to injuries while scoring 17 goals and 10 assists.
 Sutter sat out the preseason with a knee injury and separated his shoulder in the November 14 game against the Quebec Nordiques.
 The Black Hawks finished the season 39–33–8 and fell to the Toronto Maple Leafs in a three-game sweep in the first round of the 1986 Stanley Cup playoffs.

 Sutter's final NHL season came in 1986–87 where he scored eight goals and six assists in 44 games as the Chicago Blackhawks finished with a 29–37–14 record and were eliminated in the first round of the playoffs by the Detroit Red Wings in a four-game sweep.
-After the 1986–87 season Sutter announced his retirement from the NHL at the age of 28.
+After the 1986–87 season, Sutter announced his retirement from the NHL at the age of 28.
 Sutter noted his ongoing injuries had played a part in his decision as he failed to play more than 60 games in the previous four seasons.
 Sutter had contemplated retirement for the previous two seasons, and his decision was made following a standing offer by the Black Hawks general manager Bob Pulford to provide him with a job in the organization two years earlier.